 NC-SARA reciprocity agreements do not include oversight of professional licensing board approval for any courses or programs leading to professional licensure (e.g. teacher education, nursing, etc.).
-This applies to all applicable Georgia College academic programs that prepare students for licensure in the state of Georgia.
-While many of our students enrolled in online professional programs may reside outside of the state of Georgia, Georgia College cannot verify whether its programs meet requirements for licensure in other states.
-In order to comply with U.S. Department of Education regulations regarding distance education and professional licensure, Georgia College is required to make this disclosure with respect to professional licensure outside the state of Georgia.
+This applies to all applicable Georgia College & State University academic programs that prepare students for licensure in the state of Georgia.
+While many of our students enrolled in online professional programs may reside outside of the state of Georgia, Georgia College & State University cannot verify whether its programs meet requirements for licensure in other states.
+In order to comply with U.S. Department of Education regulations regarding distance education and professional licensure, Georgia College & State University is required to make this disclosure with respect to professional licensure outside the state of Georgia.

-Important note to GC students residing outside of Georgia:
+Important note to GCSU students residing outside of Georgia:

 If you have any questions regarding licensure requirements in any state outside of GA, please contact your department for assistance, or you may contact the higher education agency in your state.
 The State Higher Education Executive Officers Association (SHEEO) provides a list of contacts.